tchoi8/tchoi8.github.io/_posts/2014-06-17-correctuseofart.md

 <img src="https://farm3.staticflickr.com/2902/14447408074_74f79a16a0_z.jpg">

 The easy answer to initial question is simply, there is not correct use of art.
+It can be aesthetic, social or utilitarian, and one is not more correct than the other.

-I think good use of art can be when it is a tool for personal and shared goal.
+I think one good use of art can be when it is a tool for shared goal.

 There are some other questions I would like to keep thinking as I proceed with new body of work.
 How can an artist make social change through an art project on their own?
 What are the ways for a small scale project with little budget to make meaningful impact?
 How can art spaces: museums, galleries and studios operate as a space to support social change?